marcmerlin/IoTuz/README.md

 If the joystick is reversed, please see void IoTuz::read_joystick in Iotuz.cpp and you'll likely also want to edit fulldemo/joystick.cpp for the 2 games.

+Note #3: If you have a newer WROVER board with ST7789V chipset, the 2 games will not work because they use a custom TFT2 library.
+You can fix this by porting them to the Adafruit API and they'll work with WROVER/ST7789V .

 Required External libraries